how to change power steering fluid

 How to Change Power Steering Fluid: A Full DIY Process

 If the fluid looks dirty or your steering is acting up despite having the right fluid level, it’s time for a change.
 Unlike engine oil, power steering fluid doesn’t usually need changing very often, but old fluid can cause damage over time.
+Now let us go through the power steering fluid changing process step by step and also what tools you will need to perform this process.

 What You’ll Need: